sfleischman105/sfleischman105.github.io/_posts/2018-2-9-turtles-why-rust.md

 Rather, it should be noticed that the turtles are getting bigger, and far __*uglier*__ as you reach the bottom.

 I'm of the belief that there is an inherit trade-off in delving down the turtles: You know more, you can do more, but it is _ugly_.
-Low-level languages have taught me quiet a large amount.
+Low-level languages have taught me quite a large amount.
 In my first year at the undergraduate, I couldn't fathom why it  was necessary to have both a `double` and `Double` type in java. _THEY BOTH HAVE THE SAME NAME AND DO THE SAME THING._ Why can my java class contain a `double` variable, but once I need to place that variable in an `ArrayList`, it needs to be wrapped in a `Double`?